 - Patients with egg allergy can safely receive the flu vaccine

-*Please note that Flumist is not recommended by the CDC for 2017-2018 as it has proven to be not as effective as the flu vaccine.
+*Please note that Flumist has not been proven to be as effective as the flu vaccine.

 While there is no appointment necessary to receive your flu shot if you are an established patient, please note that all of our locations give vaccinations at differing hours.
 Ensure that you are able to receive your flu shot by checking the Flu Schedule below.